-- 11.1.1 If Council elects to proceed with the project, the outcomes of the relevant feasibility investigations will be reported to Council by mid-2023. - 11.1.2 Should Council decide to progress beyond this feasibility stage, subsequent stages would include options refinement, engagement, design guidelines, planning and procurement.
+- 11.1.1 The outcomes of the feasibility investigations will be reported to Council by mid-2023. - 11.1.2 Should Council decide to progress beyond this feasibility stage, subsequent stages would include options refinement, engagement, design guidelines, planning and procurement.
+These stages would take between 2 and 5 years.